 It’s All About Nodes

-In the network or knowledge graph, nodes represent a wide array of things, from the tangible, such as people, places, and things, to the abstract, such as ideas, concepts, or topics.
+In the network or knowledge graph, nodes represent a wide array of operational elements, from the tangible, such as people, places, and things, to the abstract, such as ideas, operational indicators, or areas of interest.

 Edges Illustrate Relationships